-Gaza under communications blackout, amid warnings of cover for war crimes
+Gaza’s communications blackout raises concerns of Israeli war crimes

-Enclave without phone, internet services for more than 12 hours amid warnings blackout could conceal rights abuses.
+The enclave is without phone, internet services for more than 12 hours amid warnings blackout could conceal rights abuses.

 Gaza continues to be unreachable to the outside world after the cutting of phone and internet services, as humanitarian and media organisations warn the communications blackout could provide cover for atrocities in the besieged enclave.

-Palestinians inside Gaza were unable to communicate with people outside the enclave for a second day on Saturday after some of the heaviest bombing of the war and reports by Hamas of limited ground incursions by Israeli forces overnight.
+Palestinians in Gaza were unable to communicate with people outside the enclave for a second day on Saturday after some of the heaviest bombing of the war and reports by Hamas of limited ground incursions by Israeli forces overnight.

 Keep readinglist of 4 items